 Start time: 8am at Kotukutuku Bay only accesssible by boat

 Race Briefing: The race briefing for the 50km, 74km, and 100km events (including relay teams) will be held on Friday 6.00pm at the Wairakei Resort Taupo.
 Please ensure you attend this briefing as it is compulsory!
-At the briefing we will go over all the logistics of the event and well as cover need the all important health and safety and medical aspects of the event.
+At the briefing we will go over all the logistics of the event as well as cover the all important health, safety and medical aspects of the event.

 Bus timetable: Buses leave from the finish at Whakaipo Bay at 5.30am.
 The buses will then drive to the Taupo Marina.
 Book your bus here.
 Please ensure you select the correct bus when purchasing online